WXero/Los-Santos-Overhaul/DEV-LOG.md

 # DEV-LOGS
 * Here you will find every updates for the mod
+* For pictures or more additional informations please join the [discord](https://discord.gg/CpdjNsCHF6)

 # 1.0
 [ + ] First release of the map!